scijava/scijava/docs/ops/doc/examples/example_flim_analysis.rst

 .. image:: https://media.imagej.net/scijava-ops/1.0.0/flim_example_pseudocolored.png
     :width: 49%

-We use a sample of `FluoCells™ Prepared Slide #1`_, imaged by `Jenu Chacko <https://loci.wisc.edu/staff/chacko-jenu/>`_ using Openscan-LSM and SPwith multiphoton excitation and a 40x WI lens.
+We use a sample of `FluoCells™ Prepared Slide #1`_, imaged by `Jenu Chacko`_ using `Openscan-LSM`_ and SPC180 electronics with multiphoton excitation and a 40x WI lens.

   FluoCells™ Prepared Slide #1 contains bovine pulmonary artery endothelial cells (BPAEC).
 MitoTracker™ Red CMXRos was used to stain the mitochondria in the live cells, with accumulation dependent upon membrane potential.
 Following fixation and permeabilization, F-actin was stained with Alexa Fluor™ 488 phalloidin, and the nuclei were counterstained with the blue-fluorescent DNA stain DAPI.

 The sample data can be downloaded `here <https://media.imagej.net/scijava-ops/1.0.0/flim_example_data.sdt>`_ and can be loaded into Fiji with `Bio-Formats`_ using ``File → Open``.
 When presented with the ``Bio-Formats Import Options`` screen, it may be helpful to select ``Metadata viewing → Display metadata`` to determine values necessary for analysis.
 Then, select ``OK``.
 The data may take a minute to load.

-Within the script, the `Levenberg-Marquardt algorithm <https://en.wikipedia.org/wiki/Levenberg%E2%80%93Marquardt_algorithm>`_ fitting Op of SciJava Ops FLIM is used to fit the data.
+Within the script, the `Levenberg-Marquardt algorithm`_ fitting Op of SciJava Ops FLIM is used to fit the data.

 Basic analysis
 ---------------------